So, IT BEGINS – we’re officially on the road to our first site of Cabins. How exciting!… but also kind of terrifying.

-Well, for those who don’t know, myself (Adam Jack) and my cousin (Daniel Jack) are the two guys behind this eco-cabin business.
+Well, for those who don’t know, myself (Adam Jack) and my cousin (Daniel Jack) are the two guys behind this Cabin concept.
 We share a passion for adventure, quirky stays and the environment.
 We’ve also always had a dream of starting up a family business.

 We realised one night that we’d stayed in all sorts of weird and wonderful places on our travels, from converted shipping containers to glamping pods, but nothing had quite hit the spot when it came to the perfect night away.

 It wasn’t long before we decided that we were on a mission to shake-up Scotland’s tourist accommodation game.
 Gone were the days of dusty B&B’s, carbon churning hotels, and basic glamping pods which (let’s be honest here) are nothing but a bed in a shed. 🛖

 After a full year of planning, we’ve now just hit the ‘go’ button on the build of our first cabin.
 From there, the ultimate goal is to build 5 cabins in total, and plonk them all on a scenic site on the wonderful Isle of Cumbrae.
 We’re aiming to launch our business at the beginning of 2022.